EJSAHN/neurospora-phenome-architecture/README.md

 python scripts/run_pipeline.py --project-root . --skip-download --ko-workbook path/to/Available_KO_Strains.xlsx
 ```

-The default one-for-one substitutability analysis uses the 90% reference-cluster NMI target because that target contains multiple equivalent exact minimal sets.
-A different target can be supplied with `--substitutability-target`.
+The default workflow uses 10,000 random assay orderings and 1,000 bootstrap and null iterations for profile and cluster analyses.
+The one-for-one substitutability analysis uses the 90% reference-cluster NMI target because that target contains multiple equivalent exact minimal sets.
+Alternative values can be supplied through the command-line options of `run_pipeline.py`.

 ## Workflow steps